terracenter/gentoo_install/README.md

 ### Configuring Linux kernel

-While Portage is the core of Gentoo Linux system, the Linux kernel is the core of the operating system. this last offers an interface for programs to access the hardware via the modules aka drivers.
+While Portage is the core of Gentoo Linux system, the Linux kernel is the operating system's core.
+Therefore, this last offers an interface for programs to access the hardware via the modules, aka drivers.

-To create a binary of the kernel, it is necessary to install the kernel source code first.
-Gentoo's recomandation is, of course, the kernel package called `sys-kernel/gentoo-sources`.
-Is maintained by the Gentoo team, and patched to fix security vulnerabilities, functionality problems, as well as to improve compatibility with rare system architectures.
+The first step is installing the kernel source code.
+Gentoo's recommendation is, of course, the kernel package called `sys-kernel/gentoo-sources`.
+It is maintained by the Gentoo team and patched to fix security vulnerabilities and functionality problems and improve compatibility with rare system architectures.
 But, as always, there're many other options available.

-To get a full list of kernel sources with short descriptions can be found by searching with emerge:
+To get a complete list of kernel sources with short descriptions can be found by searching with emerge:

 ```shell
 emerge --search sources